 You may be aware of the proposal to cease Government funding for the national Rural Community Council network – of which Community Action Northumberland (CAN) is a member.
 If this decision is made, it will have a serious impact on the work and support offered to village halls in Northumberland and to the Consortium.
 There is a campaign underway to continue this funding and I am actively seeking support from you.

-Attached is an additional paper which gives an overview of the Government’s financial support, via DEFRA, for the work of rural community councils (RCCs), across rural England and how CAN uses that funding to give support to the Consortium.
+Attached is anwhich gives an overview of the Government’s financial support, via DEFRA, for the work of rural community councils (RCCs), across rural England and how CAN uses that funding to give support to the Consortium.

 Many thanks, in anticipation of your support.

 Adrian Hinchcliffe, Secretary, West Northumberland Community Buildings Consortium